bitcointranscripts/bitcointranscripts/bitcoinplusplus/insider-edition/bitcoin-insider-edition-super-testnet.md

 niftynei: 00:11:26

-But if we're all supposed to be hodling Bitcoin, we're supposed to be sending Bitcoin to each other.
+But if we're all supposed to be hodling Bitcoin, who's supposed to be sending Bitcoin to each other.

 **Super Testnet:** 00:11:31